adamboroch/ServiceNowPlugin/README.md

 ## Permissions Note

 - **Verify / Change:** Any user can perform these operations on their **own account** via the API.
 - **Reconcile:** Requires a **Reconcile account** with sufficient privileges to reset other users’ passwords.
-For example **user_admin** builtin role - "Can administer users, groups, locations, and companies".
+Builtin role called **admin**.
 - There is not any security concers in case using admin privileges for reconcile account (to which end users dose not have access to).
-- In case there is a need to create dedicated role for that purpose Service Now admins should take a look on that.
-To allow API GET/PUT operations for all /api/now/table/sys_user/ table records.
+- In case there is a need to create dedicated role for that purpose Service Now admins should take a look on that:
+    - To allow API GET/PUT operations for all /api/now/table/sys_user/ table records.
+    - "Set Password" button should be visable for that service account for all accounts that password should be changed.
   - Using a non-admin or insufficiently privileged account for Reconcile will cause the plugin to fail with:

     ```